Pegorara/Pegorara/README.md

 </div>

-I am a front-end developer with an ambition to continue learning!
+I am a fullstack developer with an ambition to continue learning!

 * 🌍  I'm based in Recife
-* 🧠  I'm learning React
+* 🧠  I'm learning React and Ruby
 * 🤝  I'm open to collaborating on interesting projects